Steve Gladstone, Yale’s Craig W. Johnson '68 Head Coach of Heavyweight Crew

 In 2014-15, the varsity saw its best finishes in nearly a decade, taking the Eastern Sprints and beating Harvard at the 150th Yale-Harvard Regatta.
 The varsity went on to defeat national champion Washington in the final of the Ladies' Challenge Plate at the Henley Royal Regatta.

-"I could not be more pleased to be coaching the heavyweight men at Yale," Gladstone said.
+"I could not be more pleased to be coaching the heavyweight men at Yale," Gladstone said when he was hired.
 "To be a part of Yale's storied rowing tradition is indeed an honor."

 During his first term at Cal from 1973-80, Gladstone guided the Bears to three undefeated dual-race seasons, an IRA title in 1976 and a Pac-10 championship in 1979.

 As the director of rowing operations at Brown from 1981-94, Gladstone's crew triumphed four times at the Eastern Sprints, five times at the IRA regatta and twice at the National Collegiate Rowing Championships.

 He returned to Cal in 1997, taking over a program that finished as high as third at IRAs just once since his 1980 departure.
 The Bears saw immediate success, capturing a bronze medal at the national regatta in 1997 and running off a string of four consecutive championships from 1999-2002.

 From 2001-04, Gladstone added the director of athletics role to his duties at Cal, overseeing a department that placed ninth in the Directors' Cup for overall excellence in 2003 and 2004 and won five national team championships.